 - are pregnant or plan to become pregnant.
 It is not known if Norditropin® will harm your unborn baby.
-Talk to your doctor if you are pregnant or plan to become pregnant.
+Talk to your healthcare provider if you are pregnant or plan to become pregnant.

-Tell your health care provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Norditropin® may affect how other medicines work, and other medicines may affect how Norditropin® works.

 Read about all of the risk factors in the Prescribing Information, and talk with your health care provider about these or any other concerns you may have.
 Be sure to tell your doctor if your child has any serious medical conditions or is taking any other medications.